How are teachers making instructional choices to manage the pacing of the units?

 - When using College Preparatory Math (CPM) lessons, focus on the Core Problems.
 These are clearly noted in the first of the Teacher pages.

-- If a lesson or Lesson Series has many additional pages for practice, a lot of worksheets, choose a few to use strategically
+- If a lesson has additional pages or resources for practice, choose a few to use strategically.

 - In elementary schools, use other parts of the day to incorporate some of your routines.
 For example, do the calendar routine or a Math Talk during your Morning Meeting.